One-sided reflected Brownian motions and the KPZ fixed point: From RBM to the KPZ fixed point

 As explained above, Thm. \ref{thm:RBMtoKPZ} follows from

-\begin{prop} Let $\fh_0=\mathfrak{d}_\fa^\fb$ and let $\fX_0^{(\ep)}$ be their approximations prescribed above.
+\begin{prop} Let $\fh_0=\mathfrak{d}^{\fb_1,\dotsc,\fb_\ell}_{\fa_1,\dotsc,\fa_\ell}$ and let $-\fX_0^{(\ep)}$ be their approximations prescribed above.
 Then \eqref{rbmconv} holds. \end{prop}

 \begin{proof} We need to prove the convergence of the scaled RBM kernel in trace norm.
-For simplicity we will only prove this for the kernel corresponding to one-point distributions, i.e. the kernel $\tKb[(n),]_t$ coming from \eqref{eq:KtRBM-SNSM} (after scaling) with $n_i=n_j=n$.
-The only difference in the general case is that, in order for the first term on the right hand side of \eqref{eq:KtRBM-Hermite} to converge in trace class, an additional conjugation by a multiplication operator is needed, but this conjugation does not affect the convergence of the other term; see \fpref{Rem.}{rem:rwtoBMconjug}, where the same conjugation is employed in the proof of the convergence of the TASEP kernels.
+For simplicity we will prove this only for the kernel corresponding to one-point distributions, i.e. the kernel $\tKb[(n),]_t$ coming from \eqref{eq:KtRBM-SNSM} (after scaling) with $n_i=n_j=n$; at the end of the proof we will explain how the proof extends to the general case.
 Additionally, for notational simplicity we will take all $\fb_k$'s to be $0$; the extension to general $\fb_k$'s is straightforward, as will be clear from the proof.
 We will write $\lw_k=\lceil-2\ep^{-1}\fa_k\rceil$.